Brantlab/blog.brantlab.com/content/post/VMwareWorld24/Hackathon.md

 ## What is the goal?

-This year for the hackathon at VMware Explore I was unsure I would be able to attend so I ended up being a walk in and sometimes those are the best projects and networking oppurtunites.
-My team originally was just talking about life with everything from Firefighting to the spiders in austrailia.
+This year for the hackathon at VMware Explore I was unsure I would be able to attend so I ended up being a walk in and sometimes those are the best projects and networking opportunities.
+My team originally was just talking about life with everything from Firefighting to the spiders in Australia.
 PowerCLI man came over and was like hey why don't you guys do something with ChatGPT.
 We decided to use a project I had actually worked on prior to arriving at the hackathon.

 ## Whats the problem?

 My lovely wife works for a grain equity who is still modernizing their entire business.
-Let me set the stage for you, You walk into their office and they will have wood paneling, They had a phone system but was limited to each facility and was not interc-connected between sites.
+Let me set the stage for you, You walk into their office and they will have wood paneling, They had a phone system but was limited to each facility and was not inter-connected between sites.
 Not related but made this request possible is we migrated them off old copper and onto a VOIP solution through RingCentral.
 Before this they would record a voicemail message every night with grain bid information for farmers.
 Essentially its their version of the stock market.
 This was a very manual process.

 ## How do we solve this?